-Legal The formal name for the independent review organization is the Independent Term Review Entity.
+Legal The formal name for the independent review organization is the Inc The formal name for the independent review organization is the Independent Term Review Entity.
 It is sometimes called the IRE.

 The independent review organization is an independent organization hired by Medicare.
 It is not connected with our plan and is not a government agency.
 This organization decides whether the decision we made is correct or if it should be changed.
 Medicare oversees its work.